oklas/react-through/docs/Glossary.md

 ## Through Communication Center

-Transferring data is carried out through **communication center** which is placed at the root of react tree.
+Mapping data is carried out through **communication center** which is placed at the root of react tree.
 It is accessble via good old react conext like.
-And pub/sub is used as direct data transfer.
+And pub/sub is used as direct data mapping.
 However that are fully internal process and no need to know and work with that manually.

 ## Through Area

-**Area** — is named space for some application `aspect` in which data is transferred from set of `agents` located at any place in the react tree and me be received by any amont of `through components`.
+**Area** — is named space for some application `aspect` in which data is mapped from set of `agents` located at any place in the react tree and me be received by any amont of `through components`.

 ## Through Agent

 **Agent** — is a new type of react component.
-Agent is an intermediator component which transfer its props (or some of them) through react tree to another component which receive that props and render content based on received props.
+Agent is an intermediator component which maps its props (or some of them) through react tree to another component which receive that props and render content based on received props.
 Agent component may or may not render content in place where it rendered.